py-cov-action/python-coverage-comment-action/README.md

 ## Pinning

 On the examples above, the version was set to the tag `v3`.
-Pinning to a specific version (`v3.1.0` for example) would make the action more reproducible, though you'd have to update it regularly (e.g. using Dependabot).
+Pinning to a major version will give you the latest release on this version.
+(Note that we release everytime after a PR is merged).
+Pinning to a specific version (`v3.1` for example) would make the action more reproducible, though you'd have to update it regularly (e.g. using Dependabot).
 You can also pin a commit hash if you want to be 100% sure of what you run, given that tags are mutable.
-You can also decide to pin to main, if you're ok with the action maybe breaking when (if) we release a v4.
+Finally, You can also decide to pin to main, if you're ok with the action maybe breaking when (if) we release a v4.

 ## Note on the state of this action